jiinp2/pokemon-valentine/README.md

 ## 📖 Description

-**Valentine, I Choose You!** is a fun web app that matches you with a random Pokémon with a themed messages.
+**Valentine, I Choose You!** is a fun web app that matches you with a random Pokémon with themed messages.
 It pulls Pokémon images from the [PokeAPI](https://pokeapi.co/).

 ## 🖥️ Live Demo
 [View Live Site](https://pokemon-valentine.vercel.app/)